 What Does It Mean to Have a Good Brand Voice?

-It's Consistent Across All Channels
+It's the Same Across All Channels

 The 3 C's of Brand Voice